bproai/openai-realtime-console-websocket/README.md

 You can then choose between **manual** (Push-to-talk) and **vad** (Voice Activity Detection) conversation modes, and switch between them at any time.

-There are two functions enabled;
+There are two functions enabled:

 - `get_weather`: Ask for the weather anywhere and the model will do its best to pinpoint the location, show it on a map, and get the weather for that location.
 Note that it doesn't have location access, and coordinates are "guessed" from the model's training data so accuracy might not be perfect.
 - `set_memory`: You can ask the model to remember information for you, and it will store it in a JSON blob on the left.
-The memory is persisted in two ways:
+The memory is persisted in three ways:
   1. Through the memory server (runs on port 8082): `npm run memory`
   2. Through the relay server if it's running (port 8081)
   3. Always backed up to localStorage